BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

   * 1200 second (20 min) record time intervals
   * No upload to FTP server (fully offline)
 * After reboot, the Pi should be good to go!
-* If you want to use a different config file (e.g., want to upload to FTP server):
-  * First, delete config.json from multi-channel-rpi-eco-monitoring folder
-  * Open a new terminal
-  * ``cd ~/multi-channel-rpi-eco-monitoring``
-  * Run ``python setup.py`` and follow the prompts.
-This will create a ``config.json`` file which contains the sensor type, its configuration and the FTP server details.
-* Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://www.raspberrypi.org/documentation/installation/installing-images/).
-Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required

 ### Side Notes